projectara/greybus-spec/source/special.rst

     =======  ===========  ======  ==========  ===========
 ..

-The meaning of the :ref:`greybus-protocol-error-codes` in the Operation Response message header and the result_code in the Operation Response payload are analogous to the corresponding :ref:`greybus-protocol-error-codes` in the Interface UNIPRO Enable Response message header and the result_code field in the Interface UNIPRO Enable Operation Response payload.
+The meaning of the :ref:`greybus-operation-status` in the Operation Response message header and the result_code in the Operation Response payload are analogous to the corresponding :ref:`greybus-operation-status` in the Interface UNIPRO Enable Response message header and the result_code field in the Interface UNIPRO Enable Operation Response payload.

-That is, the :ref:`greybus-protocol-error-codes` of the Operation Response message header shall only be used to indicate the result of the Greybus communication, exactly as described in :ref:`svc-interface-unipro-enable-response`.
+That is, the :ref:`greybus-operation-status` of the Operation Response message header shall only be used to indicate the result of the Greybus communication, exactly as described in :ref:`svc-interface-unipro-enable-response`.

-Similarly, when the Interface UNIPRO Disable Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS, the value of UNIPRO may be determined given the result_code field in the Operation Response payload, as described in Table :num:`table-svc-interface-unipro-result-code`.
-In particular, if the Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS:
+Similarly, when the Interface UNIPRO Disable Response message header has the :ref:`greybus-operation-status` equal to GB_OP_SUCCESS, the value of UNIPRO may be determined given the result_code field in the Operation Response payload, as described in Table :num:`table-svc-interface-unipro-result-code`.
+In particular, if the Response message header has the :ref:`greybus-operation-status` equal to GB_OP_SUCCESS:

 - UNIPRO is UPRO_OFF if the result_code is UPRO_OK.
 - UNIPRO shall not have changed value if the result_code is UPRO_BUSY.